-It's November 1, so it's time to begin sorting out your Thanksgiving menu!
-Chef Gilligan comes to the rescue with this Irish update to a dessert classic
+It's Thanksgiving week!
+It's time to sort out your Thanksgiving menu!
+Chef Gilligan comes to the rescue with this Irish update to a dessert classic.

 You can't turn the corner without seeing a pumpkin pie this time of year.
 But how can you make one that stands out from the crowd?